• Skip to primary navigation

 Can I use canned sweet potatoes for the filling?

-Yes, canned sweet potatoes are a convenient and time-saving option for making sweet potato pie.
+Yes, canned sweet potatoes are a convenient and time-saving option.
 They are typically pre-cooked, so you won't need to cook them again before filling.
 Just drain and mash them well to achieve a smooth consistency.
 However, I prefer to use freshly roasted sweet potatoes for their sweet, deep caramel flavor and texture.

-whipped cream topped sweet potato pie in a glass pie dish.
+sweet potato pie in a glass pie pan.

 Sweet Potato Pie

-The Sweet Potato Pie features a buttery, flaky crust filled with an ultra-creamy, smooth sweet potato filling and topped with clouds of brown sugar whipped cream.
-It is bursting with flavor, not overly sweet, and doesn't crack as it cools!
+This Sweet Potato Pie features a buttery, flaky pie crust filled with a creamy, smooth sweet potato filling and topped with clouds of brown sugar whipped cream.
+Perfect Thanksgiving pie!

 Print Pin Rate